ikosmidis/GoldenCheetahOpenData/README.md

 the GoldenCheetah OpenData Project database &lt;doi:
 10.17605/OSF.IO/6HFPZ&gt;, downloading workout data from it and managing local workout databases.
-Methods are also provided for the organization of the workout data into ‘trackeRdata’ objects for further data analysis abd modelling in R using the infrastructure provided by the ‘trackeR’ R package
+Methods are also provided for the organization of the workout data into `trackeRdata` objects for further data analysis and modelling in R using the infrastructure provided by the **trackeR** R package
 <a href="https://CRAN.R-project.org/package=trackeR" class="uri">https://CRAN.R-project.org/package=trackeR</a>.

 Installation